-Our multidisciplinary approach involves collaboration across schools, institutes and industry.
-From the bed to the bench and back, The USC IBT continues to be at the forefront of scientific discovery in advancing the field of biomedical engineering in the treatment of neurological diseases.
-Our physcians and scientists work closely together, bringing clinical challenges to the bench which spans the continuum of basic, translational and clinical research across all disciplines.
+Our multidisciplinary approach involves collaboration across schools, institutes and industries.
+From the bed to the bench and back, USC Ginsburg IBT continues to be at the forefront of scientific discovery in advancing the field of biomedical engineering in the treatment of neurosensory diseases.
+Our physicians and scientists work closely together, bringing clinical challenges to the bench which spans the continuum of basic, translational and clinical research across all disciplines.

-To advance our translational research efforts please visit our new Translational Research In Vivo Core Facility, which provides the infrastructure and services, state-of-the art imagine equipments to conduct rodent and large animal preclinical studies.
+To advance our translational research efforts please visit our new Translational Research In Vivo Core Facility, which provides the infrastructure and services, state-of-the art imagine equipments to conduct preclinical studies.

 Next, read about our Education.